Yiyang-Jia/chord-diagrams/README.md

 The central theme is combinatorics, and these are mathematica codes (.nb files).

-Some enumeration identities now have simple bijective proofs, by representation of words and degenerate words (see appendix C.2 of my doctor thesis).
+Some enumeration identities now have simple bijective proofs, by representation of words and degenerate words (see appendix C.2 of my doctoral thesis).